inspec/inspec/docs/resources.rst

 file_version -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The ``file_version`` matcher tests if the file's version matches the specified value.
-The difference between a file's "file version" and "product version" is that the file version is the version number of the file itself, whereas the product version is the version number associated with the application from which that file originates.
-For example:
+The difference between a file's "file version" and "product version" is that the file version is the version number of the file itself, whereas the product version is the version number associated with the application from which that file originates:

 .. code-block:: ruby